ropensci/GSODR/data-raw/fetch_isd-history.md

 GSOD data have some inconsistencies in them, some of this has been removed above with filtering.
 Further filtering is used remove stations reporting locations in countries that do not match the physical coordinates reported.
 Using [Natural Earth Data 1:10 Cultural Data](http://www.naturalearthdata.com/downloads/10m-cultural-vectors/), the stations reported countries are checked against the country in which the coordinates map.

 Also, reported elevation may differ from actual.
 Hijmans *et al.* (2005) created their own digital elevation model using Jarvis *et al.* (2004) and [GTOPO30 data](https://lta.cr.usgs.gov/GTOPO30) for areas where there was no SRTM data available (&gt;60˚).
 Here only the hole-filled SRTM data, V4 (Jarvis *et al.* 2008) was used for correction of agroclimatology data (-60˚ to 60˚).
 Any incorrect station elevations beyond these values were ignored in this data set.
-Stations with incorrect elevation were identified using `raster::extract(x, y, method = "bilinear")` in order that values of the four nearest cells are also used to determine elevation errors.
-See Hijmans *et al.* (2005) for more detailed information on this.
+Stations with incorrect elevation were identified using `raster::extract(x, y, buffer = 200, fun = mean)` so that surrounding cells are also used to determine the elevation at that point, reducing the chances of over or underestimating in mountainous areas.
+See Hijmans *et al.* (2005) for more detailed information on this methodology.

 The hole-filled SRTM data is large enough that it won't all fit in-memory on most desktop computers.
 Using tiles allows this process to run on a modest machine with minimal effort but does take some time to loop through all of the tiles.